 Another important thing to remember about reporting your accident is that you should not admit fault.
 If you tell the police officer that you were at fault for the accident and this statement is recorded in the police report, it can–and almost certainly will–be used against you when you are filing a claim for damages.
 It is best to stick to the facts without making any declarations about negligence.

 Obtaining MHP accident reports is easy, and can be done through the mail, online, or in-person.
 A mail-in or walk-in crash report is $15, whereas an online purchase of an accident report is $20 (the extra $5 is a handling charge).
 You can request a copy of your crash report in-person at a district troop station.
 If you are requesting your accident report by mail, you will send your request to:

 As found in Mississippi Statute Section 63-3-417, those who are legally allowed to obtain an accident report include police officers, any person involved in the accident, the next of kin of any person involved in the accident, or any person against whom an accident claim is made.
 If you have any difficulty in securing an accident report, do not hesitate to reach out to a lawyer.

 How Our Mississippi Car Accident Lawyers Can Help

 If you have been in a crash in Mississippi, we hope that you will take action to seek medical care and retain legal counsel quickly.
 If you have not already filed an accident report, we urge you to do so immediately.
 Our lawyers can represent you in this process if necessary.

 Once you have filed a report, you need to obtain a copy of the Mississippi highway patrol accident report as a source of evidence; we can help you in doing this, too.
 Our lawyers know how to use police reports, and other sources of evidence, to build strong claims for our clients.
-To schedule a free consultation with our law office, please call us today or send us a message now.
+To schedule a free consultation with our law office, please call us at 877-714-4171, or send us a message now.